 - Thresholds - if you are selling into a country that has a sales threshold and you are below the threshold value, you can disable tax calculation for that region until you are ready to begin charging VAT.

 - PSP - if using Stripe or PayPal, configure them via the dashboard here.

 - Get API tokens - see this section to get the API tokens that you will need to launch the Checkout Form.

-To configure one-time (non-recurring) products, go to Settings> Product definitions> Manage Checkout Form products then click ‘Create new product’.
+To configure one-time (non-recurring) products, go to Product definitions then click ‘Create new product’.
 A price and description of the product should be added.
 Click that it is available in test mode, and to accept Stripe payments.

-For subscription products, go to Settings> Subscription definitions> Manage Checkout Form subscriptions then click ‘Create new subscription’.
+For subscription products, go to Subscription definitions then click ‘Create new subscription’.
 Add a reference to the ID of the Stripe plan - this will allow the plan price and description to display in the Checkout Form when launched.
 Click that it is available in test mode, and to accept Stripe payments.

 Whether setting up one-time or subscription products, you can optionally configure the following fields to control the behaviour of the Checkout Form after a successful purchase, or if the customer cancels the purchase.

 Once you have configured your products and included them on your site you may want to look at setting up invoicing.
-To set up invoicing navigate to the account settings page.
 From here you can configure settings to enable/disable the creation of invoices in various situations.
 Finally click into the Invoice data customization to populate the fields that will be displayed on the invoice.

-Once you have the Checkout Form working functionally, you can return to the Taxamo Merchant Portal and configure additional settings that will affect the look, behavior, and styling.
+Once you have the Checkout Form working functionally, you can return to the Taxamo Merchant Portal and configure additional settings that will affect the look, behaviour, and styling.